 During the first 90 days, you should create an enablement charter, build a deep understanding of your company's solutions, achieve quick wins, and align with your revenue teams.
 Here are four things you should do if you're a new enablement hire:

-#1 – Build an enablement charter
+Priority #1 – Build an enablement charter

 Does your organization already have an enablement charter?
-If not, create a enablement charter that outlines your mission, the key stakeholders you will work with, and the metrics on which your team will be measured.
+If not, create a sales enablement charter that outlines your mission, the key stakeholders you will work with, and the metrics on which your team will be measured.

 Using the enablement charter, you can stay focused on your business goals, outline the funding and support required for sales enablement, and track key performance indicators to demonstrate impact.

-#2 – Know your product/service offering
+Priority #2 – Know your product/service offering

 Understanding the value of the solutions your company provides is crucial.
 You should find out how reps are positioning your products and services.
 You should then investigate how your sellers learn about your products.